-Now part of Grandvalira Resorts, skiing in Arcalis is included with all Grandvalira lift passes, or you can purchase a lift pass just for Arcalis.
-We also have our own "Ski The North" product which combined a non-consecutive lift pass for Pal-Arinsal with a non-consecutive Arcalis lift pass, which can be booked online here.
+Now part of Grandvalira Resorts, skiing in Arcalis is included with all Grandvalira lift passes, or you can purchase a lift pass just for Arcalis at the ticket windows.

 If you are a beginner skier or snowboarder, don't be fooled into thinking that just because you have to travel to get there it's going to be too challenging for you to enjoy.
 Arcalis is infact home to the Mega Verde - an 8km green run which winds gently from the top of the resort to the very bottom.
 Although a little narrow and flat in places, it's great to have a nice long run to build your confidence on.
 You'll also find some great places to stop and explore on the way down, like the hidden ice cave and the giant 'O' metal sculpture - which is a great photo opportunity.
 Once your confidence builds, there are plenty of places where you can join a slightly harder run on the way down, and then re-join the green if needed.

 If you are confident on the slopes then you can either head to the left-hand bowl and sample the nice, wide blues and reds or tackle the slightly steeper options over on the right-hand side.
 Even though there is technically only 30km of piste there are a number of different combinations you can enjoy - plenty to keep you entertained.